easeaico/pulse-go/docs/Methodology/TissueMethodology.md

 Verification
 -------------
 %Verification of the diffusion methods is achieved through several units tests.
-One of the simple diffusion unit tests was used to generate data for Figure 8.
-The figure shows the time-evolution of the concentrations of four different compartments.
-Table 3 shows the initial conditions.
+One of the simple diffusion unit tests was used to generate data for @figureref {DiffusionValidation}.
+The figure shows the time-evolution of the concentrations of four different compartments. @tableref {TissueDiffusionInitialConditions} shows the initial conditions.
 Note that the units are arbitrary, thus not shown.
 The red, blue, and green compartment all share a boundary with the yellow compartment, but not with each other.
 <br><center>
-*Table 3.
-Initial conditions for a four compartment simple diffusion unit test.*
+*@tabledef {TissueDiffusionInitialConditions} Initial conditions for a four compartment simple diffusion unit test.*
 </center>
 | Compartment | Volume | Mass | Concentration |
 | ----------- | ------ | ---- | ------------- |